Fano fourfolds with large anticanonical base locus: Auxiliary results about linear systems, part I

 By \cite[Prop.VI.6]{Bea83book} the minimal surface $S_m$ does not contain any rational curves.
 Since the exceptional divisors of the resolution $\tau$ are rational curves the rigidity lemma \cite[Lemma 1.15]{Deb01} yields a birational map $\holom{\nu}{S}{S_m}$ that contracts all the rational curves on $S$.
 In particular it contracts the divisor $\Delta_S$.
 Yet $p_a(\Delta_S)=2>0$, a contradiction to the fact that the smooth surface $S_m$ has rational singularities. \end{proof}

 \begin{lemma} Let $S$ be a normal projective surface with canonical singularities and $p_g(S)=0$, and let $A$ be an ample Cartier divisor on $S$ such that

 where $\Delta_S$ is an effective Weil divisor such that the pair $(S, \Delta_S)$ is lc and $A \cdot \Delta_S=2$.
 Assume that $\Delta_S$ has an irreducible component that is a smooth rational curve $l$.
-Then all the irreducible components of $\Delta_S$ are rational curves. \end{lemma}
+Then the support of $\Delta_S$ is connected and all its irreducible components are rational curves. \end{lemma}

 \begin{proof} Recall first that canonical surface singularities are Gorenstein, so both $K_S$ and $\Delta_S = A-K_S$ are Cartier.
 We have $p_a(\Delta_S)=2$, so the inclusion $l \subset \Delta_S$ must be strict.
 Since $A$ is ample with $A \cdot \Delta_S=2$ we obtain